 What is Upskilling?

 Upskilling is a learning and development process that involves teaching existing employees new skills to better perform their current jobs.
-Note that your focus here isn’t to change the employee’s job function, but give them valuable knowledge to perform their current duties more effectively.
+Note that your focus here isn't to change the employee's job function, but to give them valuable knowledge to perform their current duties more effectively.

 "Upskilling helps employees keep up with the latest changes in their field and provides them with the opportunity to develop new skills that can be applied to their current roles," explains Harriet Chan, the co-founder and marketing director at CocoFinder.
 Therefore, it helps retain top talent in your organization and prevents their skills from becoming obsolete.